 If you have damp and mould in your home, you are more likely to have respiratory problems, respiratory infections, allergies or asthma.
 Damp and mould can also affect the immune system.

 Mould growth can produce allergens (substances that can cause an allergic reaction), irritants and sometimes, toxic substances.

 Inhaling or touching mould spores may cause an allergic reaction, such as sneezing, a runny nose, red eyes and skin rash and can also cause asthma attacks.

-If you have tried all the steps above to manage the condensation and mould in your home and are still experiencing problems, please contact us by using the online form below, you can upload photos with your submission.
+If you have tried all the steps above to manage the condensation and mould in your home and are still experiencing problems, please use the online form below to send us a report, you can upload photos with your submission.

 Alternatively you can contact us by email email@example.com